gyanendrol9/context-aware_table_extraction/README.md

         > img_path: The file path to the image associated with the data.
         > instances: A list of dictionaries, each containing a text field that represents the text associated with the image.

-    ```bash
+    ```json
     {
     "img_path": "path/to/image.jpg",
     "instances": [
         {
         "text": "This is an example text associated with the image."
         },
         {
         "text": "Another text instance related to the same image."
         }
     ]
     }
     ```

 5. Train the Model